 - 14 or 21 Day monitored detoxification program

-- Shower again at the end of the day and either change clothes or thoroughly wash clothes that may have collected pollens and other allergens throughout the day.
+- At the end of the day, shower again and either change clothes or thoroughly wash clothes that may have collected pollens and other allergens throughout the day.

 - Delegate outdoor jobs like lawn work or animal care to others or wear a dust mask during outdoor activities.